MVLA Soccer Club: Frequently Asked Questions

 For $250 per player annually, you can fulfill this obligation.
 The $250 volunteer fee is added to every player’s balance during registration.
 At the end of the season, families who contributed 6 hours per season per player (12 hours annually) will be reimbursed.
 All members will receive communication about volunteer opportunities and reimbursement instructions throughout the season.
 Please check the Volunteer Page of our website for more information.

-Fall 2019/Spring 2020 Volunteer Hours Reimbursement Request Deadline is June 15, 2020.
-Please visit our Volunteer page for more info on the Volunteer Program.
+Each season, there is a Volunteer Hours Reimbursement Request Deadline.
+Please visit our Volunteer page for more info on the Volunteer Program and for the reimbursement request form.
 Approved volunteer roles are those for which sign-up opportunities are available through i volunteer, approved team manager roles, or other designated club-wide roles.
-If you have any questions about completing the form, please contact the volunteer coordinator at firstname.lastname@example.org prior to submitting it.
+If you have any questions about completing the form, please contact firstname.lastname@example.org prior to submitting it.

 Byga is the system used by MVLA and other clubs for registration, scheduling, and all communications.
 Byga also provides many other tools for the coaches and staff, such as tryouts management, team assignments, staff and player feedback, and reporting of game results.
 Families use Byga to see the team practice and game schedules, communicate with the team, and indicate player availability.
 It is expected that families keep their player’s availability for practices and games up to date in Byga as coaches use this information to plan for training sessions and games.